Prathyusha-Guduru/O.S.M/README.md

 * Amazingly smooth UI for extraordinary user experience.
 <br>

+## How does our application looks like ?

 ## Challengers we came across :
 * Integrating Machine learning models into our web app.